-List Prices of Shanks.
+List Prices of Bits or Points.

-No. 3 6 cts. each No. 3

-No. 4 6 cts. each No. 4

-No. 5 7 cts. each No. 5
+No. 3 6 cts. each No. 4 6 cts. each No. 5 7 cts. each List Prices of Shanks.

 When ordering Bits or Points, give number, gauge, and kerf.
 The following furnished free with each Saw: - one wrench, one extra set of points, two extra shanks with Saws 40 inches and under, three extra shanks with Saws 42 inches and over.

 No extra charge for Saws one gauge thicker than list.
 No extra charge for Saws one, two, or three gauges thinner than list; when more than three gauges thinner, add 5 per cent to list for each gauge.
 Circular Saws 48 inches and larger, thinner than 10 gauge, are not warranted.
-Circular Saws 42 inches or less in diameter, beveled one gauge without extra charge; 44 inches or larger, beveled two gauges without extra charge.
+Circular Saws 48 inches or less in diameter, beveled one gauge without extra charge: 44 inches or larger, beveled two gauges without extra charge.